0xsequence/signals-implicit-mode/README.md

 ## Implicit Registry

-The `ImplicitRegistry` is an ownerless, singleton contract that allows a single contract to define the accepted `redirectUrl`s for their project.
+The `ImplicitProjectRegistry` is an ownerless, singleton contract that allows a single contract to define the accepted `redirectUrl`s for their project.
 Using the registry gives a single point for management of accepted `redirectUrl`s.

 Using the registry is also a quick way to authorize implicit access to contracts from other projects.